mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 If you have discomfort at your incision sites or around the cuff ask your nurse for medication to relieve your pain.

 #### Taking Care of Your Catheter
 Taking good care of your catheter is important.
-You are responsible for caring for your catheter when you are away from the hospital or clinic. **Check: While you are undergoing your outpatient stem cell transplant a nurse will assist you with your catheter care.**
+You are responsible for caring for your catheter when you are away from the hospital or clinic.
+While you are undergoing your outpatient stem cell transplant the nurse will change your catheter dressing, change the caps on the lumens and flush your catheter during your daily clinic visits.

 A nurse will teach you how to care for your catheter.
 You will learn how to change your dressing while ensuring that it remains free from germs; this is known as "sterile technique".
 Using sterile technique will minimize your risk for infection.
 Your caregiver will learn how to change your dressing with you.